oleksandr-andrushchenko/FeedbacksTelegramBot/README.md

 * each primary bot should have country(and/or locale) and if user is out of this country/locale - propose to go to native bot
 * log new user activity
 * new commands command
-* remove tons of info on start button click